-Based on the composition of our income and assets, and the valuation of our assets, including goodwill, we do not believe that we were a passive foreign investment company (a "PFIC") for 2019.
+Based on the composition of our income and assets, and the valuation of our assets, including goodwill, we do not believe that we were a passive foreign investment company (a "PFIC") for 2020.
 The determination of whether or not we are a PFIC is made on an annual basis and will depend on the composition of our income and assets from time to time.
 Specifically, for any taxable year we will be classified as a PFIC for United States federal income tax purposes if either (i) 75% or more of our gross income in that taxable year is passive income or (ii) the average percentage of our assets by value in that taxable year which produce or are held for the production of passive income (which includes cash) is at least 50%.
-The calculation of the value of our assets will be based, in part, on the quarterly market value of our ADSs, which is subject to change.
+The calculation of the value of our aDSs, which is subject to changes.
 Due to the volatility of the market price of our ADSs, we may become a PFIC in the future.
 See "Item 10.
 Additional Information-E. Taxation-Material United States Federal Income Tax Considerations."